Getting Rid of Carpenter Ants Requires Professional Help

 - It’s common to find them in the spring.

 - They can be tough to identify.
 Even members of the same species can look very different because they are highly specialized according to their job in the colony.

-The same tips offered in our article about Spring Moisture Pests apply to avoiding carpenter ants.
+The advice offered in our Spring Cleaning and Pest Control Tips also applies to avoiding carpenter ants.
 Most noteworthy, keep trees and shrubs properly pruned to avoid contact with the home.
 Never store wood material near the house, and eliminate moisture in the home.

 Other items you may be interested in:

 It seems to happen every spring across the Minneapolis and St. Paul area.
 You may see one lone ant, and then seemingly overnight, there’s an